daanniill/autograd_eng/README.md

-# micrograd
+# autograd_engine: automatic backpropogation

-A from-scratch autograd engine and neural network library, inspired by [Andrej Karpathy's micrograd](https://github.com/karpathy/micrograd).
 Built to understand backpropagation by implementing it at the level of individual scalar operations.

 ## What's implemented